Welcome to part 5 of a brand new mega list for CelJaded’s Top 100 Best Video Games. This fifth post features entries #60 to #51.

 Who wants to play as a nerdy-looking sentient puppet?
 Or a slow, ugly obese chef?
 Or a dainty posh lass complete with umbrella and rubber duck inner tube?
 It’s not just Street Fighter III where Capcom loves to ruin characters is it?

-Take also the more mature elements of the first game- which have now been completely axed to allow such farcical sights as characters who act like complete imbeciles during victory poses, costume parts such as bunny ears and cat tails, and an end boss who takes the form of a giant green monster sitting at an oversized tea set, who spits coffee at you for one its attacks.
+Take also the more mature elements of the first game- which have now been completely axed to allow such farcical sights as characters who act like complete imbeciles during victory poses, costume parts such as bunny ears and cat tails, and an end boss who takes the form of a giant green monster sitting at an oversized tea set, who spits coffee at you.
+Awful.

 Each level is stunningly feature-packed and often moves from one “scene” to the next.
 You may start aboard an airborne carrier with working turrets and flying eagles (who can offer you a quick lift), only for the craft to break apart and send you all barging into each other during the free fall that follows.
 Once you land you find yourself in a courtyard with working catapults, a moat that dispenses treasure chests and even a drivable tank that can fire explosive shells at nearby players.